librenms/librenms/doc/Support/Device-Sensors.md

 ### Wireless Sensors

-Some Wireless have  High and Low values of these sensors can be edited in Web UI by going to the device settings -> Health and Wireless Settings There you can set your own custom High and Low values.
+Some Wireless have  High and Low values of these sensors can be edited in Web UI by going to the device settings -> Wireless Sensors There you can set your own custom High and Low values.
 List of these sensors can be found here [Link](../Developing/os/Wireless-Sensors.md)

 **Note** Some values are defined by the manufactures and others are auto calculated when you add the device into librenms.
 Keep in mind every environment is different and may require user input.